CarlosHPlata/notes-vault/3-Coding/Rust - Restriction on the types of references.md

 # 📃 Restriction on the types of references 28-10-2024

 ---
 There are several restrictions when we are talking about references.
-This are the ones:
+Here are they:
 - **References must be always valid**
 - **An either given time you can have exactly one mutable reference and nothing else**
 - **If you don't have mutable reference you can have as many immutable references as you want**